Regulation Database – EPA & NHTSA - Motor Vehicles

 In August 2016, EPA and NHTSA extended GHG and CAFE standards for medium- and heavy-duty vehicles through model years 2018-2027 for certain trailers, and model years 2021-2027 for semi-trucks, large pickup trucks, vans, buses, and work trucks.
 These new standards are expected to cut 1.1 billion metric tons of carbon dioxide emissions.

 The provisions of the extended GHG and CAFE standards applying to trailers were challenged in Truck Trailer Manufacturers Association, Inc. v.
 EPA (2016).
 The Truck Trailer Manufacturers Association has argued that EPA and NHTSA lack authority to regulate GHG emissions from trailers under the Clean Air Act and the Energy Independence and Security Act.
 On September 29, 2020, the D.C.
 Circuit Court of Appeals stayed the compliance dates for fuel economy regulations to the extent the regulations apply to truck trailers.
+On November 12, 2021, the D.C.
+Circuit Court of Appeals vacated all portions of the rule that apply to trailers.

 On December 28, 2016, NHTSA published a final rule to increase penalties for automobile manufacturers that fail to meet fuel economy standards.
 The rule increased the fines from $5.50 to $14 per tenth-of-an-mpg, and allowed for adjustments for inflation between the publication date and the assessment of the violation.